baharbiazar/image_search_engine/README.md

 - Expand the database and add more vendors

 ## Acknowledgments
-- The work for this project was done as my final capstone for Galvanize Data Science immersive Bootcamp and could not have been done without the support and guidance of Noah Shreve(@n-sweep) and my awesome instructors.
+- The work for this project was done as my final capstone for Galvanize Data Science immersive Bootcamp and could not have been successfully deployed without the support and guidance of Noah Shreve(@n-sweep) and my awesome instructors.